balancer/docs/docs/concepts/pools/managed.md

 ## Weights

-An important feature of Managed Pools that makes them unique from a standard Weighted Pool is the ability for managers to update token weights.
-This allows managers to adjust the distributions of assets within a pool, in order to shift to different DeFi strategies.
+An important feature of Managed Pools that makes them distinct from standard Weighted Pools is that they allow the pool `owner` to update token weights.
+This allows `owner`s to adjust the distributions of assets within a pool, in order to shift to different DeFi strategies.
 An example of this is modifying token weights in response to changes in market conditions.

 ### Gradual Updates

-Updating weights gradually in a linear manner over a set period of time is the recommend method for adjusting token weights.
-This steady weight update allows token prices to slowly adjust, baiting arbitratures to rebalance pool balances in line with the desired weights.
+The recommended technique for updating weights in a Managed Pool is to do so gradually.
+In a gradual weight update, the pool calculates each weight by linearly interpolating between the start and end weights for the specified time.
+This steady weight update slowly adjusts token prices, encouraging arbitrageurs to rebalance pool balances in line with the desired weights.

 ### Risks

 There are pricing risks that liquidity providers are exposed to during weight changes.
-If token weights are adjusted too quickly before argitragers get a chance to rebalance, prices will have a significantly negative effect.
-It is important for managers to allow ample time for the pool to change weights in order to mitigate this risk.
+If token weights are adjusted too quickly before arbitrageurs get a chance to rebalance, prices will have a significantly negative effect.
+It is important for `owner`s to allow ample time for the pool to change weights in order to mitigate this risk.
 This ensures that sufficient time is given for market corrections, reducing potential slippage.

 ### Examples
 [ManagedPoolSetting.sol](https://github.com/baileyspraggins/balancer-v2-monorepo/blob/master/pkg/pool-weighted/contracts/managed/ManagedPoolSettings.sol) provides the necessary logic for viewing and updating token weights within a Managed Pool.
-Below are a few basic examples of how a manager can interact with token weights on a Managed Pool.
+Below are a few basic examples of how an `owner` can interact with token weights on a Managed Pool.

 ```solidity
 // Time for weight change to finalize